Best food in Orchard

 Nantsuttei is not a halal-certified eatery.

-Decked out in neon lights and colourful murals, Gudsht is a Japanese-inspired bar and restaurant concept boasting affordable booze and bites.
+Decked out in neon lights and colourful murals, Gudsht is a Japanese-inspired bar and restaurant concept boasting affordable booze and bites in Somerset.
 Start off with their classic Curry Karaage Don ($10.90+), which has three levels of spice to choose from.
 For those who prefer noodles, opt for Udon ($11.90+) instead.
 Pair your meals with their Jim Beam Highballs, available by the tower ($49+) or glass ($8+).
+For more eats in the area, read our Orchard Central food guide.

 Tel: 8683 3052